-The morning of the 25th of June was spent in patrolling and mopping up, the Regiment moved from the high ground North of Hameau Gringore to a position just South of Cherbourg (crossroad coded 177) at 1400 hours.
+The morning of the 25th of June was spent in patrolling and mopping up, the regiment moved from the high ground North of Hameau Gringore to a position just South of Cherbourg (crossroad coded 177 - see map above) at 0200pm.

-Note: Normandy American Heroes guests during the 100 days Normandy campaign have the privilege to visit the underground tunnels of Fort du Roule!
+Note: Normandy American Heroes guests have the privilege to visit the underground tunnels of Fort du Roule!

 Last but not least, the fire from the guns of the 310th Field Artillery Battalion gave a support and allowed to overcome the German artillery.

-From the 19th to the 26th of June the 313th Infantry Regiment altogether captured 2240 prisoners of war.
+From June 19th to June 26th, the 313th Infantry Regiment altogether captured 2240 prisoners of war.

 Cherbourg Campaign came with a price!
 To seize the first objective of the liberation of France and Europe, the 313th Infantry Regiment suffered 845 casualties.

-6 Officers and 122 Enlisted Men were Killed in Action, 29 Officers and 533 Enlisted Men were Wounded in Action, 1 Officer and 122 Enlisted Men were Missing in Action and 32 Enlisted Men were suffering of Combat Stress Reaction.
+6 officers and 122 enlisted en were Killed in Action, 29 officers and 533 enlisted men were Wounded in Action, 1 officer and 122 enlisted men were Missing in Action and 32 enlisted men were suffering of Combat Stress Reaction.